J-hon/transss/README.md

 1. Rename or copy `.env.example` file to `.env`.
 2. Start your server.
 3. Import the `transss.sql` file into your database (MySQL)
-4. Run `php artisan migrate` and `php artisan db:seed`to migrate tables.
+4. Run `php artisan migrate` to migrate tables.
 5. Copy this link `http://localhost:8000/` and paste in your browser.

+For Transfer:

+Register two or more accounts to use the Transfer feature

 For Deposit: